-The night Alaleh dragged me out to see the Empress's seedships streak over the Sea of Dust, it snowed in Sij for the first time in a century.
+The night Alaleh dragged me out to see the Shahbanu's seedships streak over the Sea of Dust, it snowed in Sij for the first time in a century.

 That was the same night Emad's men found me.
 The same night my life was torn in two.